 Hashbrowns: You can brown your hash browns first if you prefer the texture of crispy hash browns mixed with creamy eggs.
 You can also opt to use fresh or frozen hashbrowns, just be sure they are defrosted before preparing this casserole.

-To make this casserole the night before serving: assemble as you would up to step five and then cover and refrigerate overnight.
+To make this casserole the night before serving: assemble as you would up through step five and then cover and refrigerate overnight.
+Remove the casserole when preheating the oven and remove the plastic wrap.
 Add an extra 10-15 minutes to the total baking time in the morning.